| |

 Low-Rise Deck Edge-Metal Product Info

-4. At all high stress areas, including
+At all high stress areas, including metal-to-wood interfaces and

-metal-to-wood interfaces and deck seams, apply 4" white fiberglass
+deck seams, apply 4" white fiberglass 20x20 mesh tape embedded into

-20x20 mesh tape embedded into Sonoguard Basecoat or NP1 sealant.
-Do
+Sonoguard Basecoat or NP1 sealant.
+Do this using a 3-course process

-feather out) to hide
+(coating, fiberglass, more coating, then feather out) to hide seams.

 NP-1 Product Info